philltran/message_private/README.txt

 CONFIGURATION
 -------------
+Enable the permission "View a new message instance for Private Message" and "Create a new message instance for Private Message" for users needing to create and view private messages.

 The module has no menu or modifiable settings.
 There is not much configuration.
 When enabled, the module will provide a new message type "Private Message" and a Message Private View.